 The information we collect and use

-The specific, explicit and legitimate interest we satisfy to process your personal information is to enable us to provide financial services and advice, and to maintain our own accounts and records.
+The specific, explicit and legitimate interest we satisfy to process your personal data is to enable us to provide financial services and advice, and to maintain our own accounts and records.
 In order for us to help you, and for us to be in a position to make a recommendation based on your personal circumstances, we need to gather certain information about you.
-Personal information about you that we collect and use in order to establish proof of identity and provide you with our services shall be sufficient, specifically relevant and limited to the legitimate purposes and includes:
+Personal details about you that we collect and use in order to establish proof of identity and provide you with our services shall be sufficient, specifically relevant and limited to the legitimate purposes and includes:

 - information about who you are e.g. your name, address and contact details, gender, date of birth, National Insurance number, pension reference number, and a full breakdown of your benefits within the scheme with relevant service periods, and, if still employed and an active member, your salary details

 - information connected to your product or service with us e.g. your bank account details

 - information about your contact with us, e.g. information provided by filling in forms on our website, posting material, requesting further services, meetings, recorded phone calls including the voice element of video calls, emails, letters, getting to know you questionnaire, fact find, and covering matters such as your family details, lifestyle and social circumstances, financial details

 - information that is automatically collected e.g. via cookies when you visit one of our websites

 - information to allow you to access our online services e.g. name, email address, date of birth, National Insurance number

-- information classified as ‘special category data sensitive’ personal information, e.g. relating to your health, marital or civil partnership status.
+- information classified as ‘special category data sensitive’ personal identifiable information, e.g. relating to your health, marital or civil partnership status.
 This information will only be collected and transmitted to known processors (such as insurance and investment companies) with your consent where it is needed to obtain specific products relating to a personal recommendation made to you, or to comply with our legal obligations